 This vegan curried lentil soup checks everything off the list!
 It’s thick and filling, with vegetables and lentils.
 It’s not remotely boring and bland (like so many lentil soups are) because it’s packed full of curry powder, turmeric, and smoked paprika.

-And despite being vegan, it’s still pretty darn creamy — learn my favorite trick for this below!
+And despite being vegan (and gluten-free, too!), it’s still pretty darn creamy — learn my favorite trick for this below!

 The actual how-to-make part is easy.
 Simmer the vegetables in olive oil until fragrant and soft.
 Add the spices, along with diced tomatoes and some tomato paste.
 Pour in the broth, along with the lentils, and cook until lentils are soft.
 Blend up some of the soup, then add in the leafy greens just before serving.

 We (obviously) eat a lot of dairy around here (have you seen my dessert recipes? butter galore!), but dairy in soups doesn’t always freeze well.